Houzie-Tech/backend/docs/modules/auth.md

 ## Overview

 The Auth Module for the Houzie application provides comprehensive authentication and authorization functionality.
-It supports multiple authentication methods including email/password, OTP-based authentication (email and phone), and Google OAuth integration.
+It supports multiple authentication methods including email/password, OTP-based authentication (email and phone), Google OAuth integration, and password reset functionality.

 ## Features